 To examine whether greater exchange rate flexibility leads to quicker real exchange rate adjustment, this study analyzes data on dual exchange rates for 24 developing countries.
-For each of these countries, a parallel market for foreign exchange exists alongside the official one during both BW and post-BW periods.
+For each of these countries, a parallel market for foreign exchange exists alongside the official one during both the BW and the post-BW period.
 With official and parallel rates being available for the same historical period, this special data set permits intra-period analysis.
-We can evaluate he relative adjustment speed of the real official and the real parallel rate for each country within a given time period.
-This minimizes the need to control for any inter-period differences in economic conditions.
+We can evaluate the relative adjustment speed of the real official and the real parallel rate for each country within a given time period.
+This minimizes the need to control for any inter-period differences in global and domestic economic conditions.
 Two questions of interest are: Do the official and the parallel market rate revert toward one another over time?
-Does the flexible parallel market rate imply a faster speed of real exchange rate adjustment than the less flexible official rate?
+Does the flexible parallel market rate bring about a faster speed of real exchange rate adjustment than the less flexible official rate?

-In addition to analyzing the difference in adjustment speed between real official and parallel rates on a country-by-country basis, this study also reveals that the speed of adjustment for either rate can vary considerably across countries, even within the same historical period.
-A cross-section analysis will be conducted to determine how much the cross-country variation in real exchange rate adjustment speeds is attributable to inter-country differences in structural economic characteristics such as trade openness, productivity growth, government spending, and money growth.
+In addition to analyzing the difference in adjustment speed between real official and parallel rates on a country-by-country basis, this study also shows that the speed of adjustment for either rate can vary considerably across countries, even within the same historical period.
+A cross-section analysis will be conducted to evaluate how much the cross-country variation in adjustment speeds is attributable to structural differences in the corresponding economies.